kirillbobyrev/pabi/README.md

   trying it out.
 - [1.0.0]: Pabi is a conventional pre [AlphaGo] era chess engine.
 It uses heuristtics + MCTS for evaluattion and search.
-It can be played locally or online, although its strengh is not State-of-The-Art yet.
+It can be played locally or online, although its strength is not State-of-The-Art strength yet.
 - [2.0.0] is a possible ulttimate goal.
 Reinforcement Learning is used to increase strength and possibly compete with strong human players and other engines.
 I don't know if I will have enough time and dedication to reach this